LibOps/docs/docs/development/cli.md

 ### sync-db

-Running `libops sync-db` can get the database from one environment into another.
+Running `libops sync-db` can copy the database from one environment into another.
 For example, to import the production database into development you can run:

 ```
 libops sync-db --source production --target development